heymarkwetzel/ux-portfolio/projects/vbyc.md

 ## Process

-We interviewed members of the Board to established goals of increasing camper signup, the amount of returning campers, and to drive engagement with the dedicated alumni network.
+We interviewed members of the Board and established goals of increasing camper signup, the amount of returning campers, and to drive engagement with the dedicated alumni network.
 They talked a lot about the "spirit of camp" and recommended I visit while camp was in session... so I did!
 It was an amazing experience and I learned a lot about this truly special place.

 ![VBYC Site visit](/assets/images/projects/vbyc-visit.jpg){:class="img-large"}